Start Location & Time

 - The North Dandalup Dam aid station is approx 400m north of the former car-park location.

 - The longest leg has increased from 19.9km to 25.4km

 Runners can leave drop bags for all aid stations – there will be tubs for this available the night before (caravan park) and at the start line.
 There are toilets at the start line, at Nth Dandalup Dam car park (500m from aid station) and at the Oakley Dam aid station.

 100 Mile Runners will be able to drop off supplies for the aid stations.
-There will be tubs for this available the night before at Cabin #1, Dwellingup Caravan Park (from 7pm-8.30pm) and at the start line.
+There will be tubs for this available the night before at Dwellingup Adventures (from 7pm-8.30pm) and in the morning before the race commences.